 Visiting the United States is one of my biggest dreams since my high school days.
 Back then, I had a notebook with a list of attractions in each State.
 I collected picture clippings as well which include the Yosemite National Park, Lake Tahoe, the Grand Canyon, and Death Valley.
-I also had the Golden Gate for the man-made category.
-Never in my life that one day, me and my loved ones would set foot in one of these famous landmarks.
+I also had the Golden Gate Bridge or the man-made category.
+Never in my life had I imagined that one day, me and my loved ones would set foot in one of these famous landmarks.
 A pipe dream that turned into reality!

 Our two-week vacation with my mom and my daughter in my sister’s house in California is not entirely to visit the famous attractions in the United States.
 Gie is presently working so we have no car to use.
 We can only go for a stroll upon her availability.
 It was just fine since getting to this dream country is enough for us to thank for.
 I have to thank again Gie, my niece Miko and her husband Derrick for sponsoring our US trip.
 Love you guys!